Storm of the Century: Plot

 The town's children fall under a spell and go to sleep, dreaming that they are flying through the clouds with Linoge.
 That evening Mike finds Linoge inside the town hall holding a resident hostage.
 Amused by Mike's sympathy for the townspeople, Linoge says that they are all sinners and criminals who merely pretend to be decent.
 He tells Mike to arrange a town meeting at 9:00 that night and escapes again.
-When the meeting gathers, Linoge tells the residents that he has lived thousands of years and, having grown old, he wants a child whom he can raise to be a sorcerer like him.
+When the meeting gathers, Linoge tells the residents that he has lived thousands of years and, having grown old and sick, he wants a child whom he can raise to be a sorcerer like him.
 He cannot take a child by force, but the dream that the residents had will come true if they refuse.
 He leaves them to debate for half an hour.
 Mike urges the people to stand up to Linoge and is horrified when all of them, even his wife Molly, decide to give in.
 Linoge returns and presides over a lottery in which Ralphie is chosen.
-Taking his natural form once more, Linoge thanks the residents, walks out of the town hall with Ralphie in his arms and flies into the night sky.
+Taking his wizard form once more, Linoge contemptuously thanks the residents and advises them never to speak about what has happened.
+He then walks out of the town hall with Ralphie in his arms and flies into the night sky.
+Mike rushes outside, ignoring all the terrified people (including his distraught wife), and falls to his knees in the snow; begging for Ralphie back.

-In an epilogue, Mike leaves Little Tall and becomes a United States Marshal in San Francisco.
-Molly divorces and remarries to Alton "Hatch" Hatcher, his deputy constable.
-Some residents succumb to their guilt and commit suicide.
-Years later, Linoge and Ralphie walk past Mike in Chinatown, Ralphie having become corrupted and evil.
-Mike considers telling Molly what happened, but knows that it is better kept a secret.
+In an epilogue, Mike now lives on the other side of the country.
+He resigned as sheriff, divorced Molly, severed ties with the people including those he once viewed as friends, and left Little Tall for good.
+He returns to college and becomes a United States Marshal in San Francisco.
+The heartbroken and thoroughly depressed Molly later marries Hatch, the new town constable who was Mike's deputy.
+Several residents of Little Tall commit suicide over the years after struggling with remorse.
+One day Linoge and Ralphie walk past Mike in Chinatown, Ralphie having become corrupted and evil.
+Mike considers telling Molly what he saw, but accepts that some truths are best kept as secrets.

 Cast

-Screenplay
+Production

 The screenplay for the miniseries was written by Stephen King expressly for television.
 The screenplay was published as a mass-market book by Pocket Books just prior to the initial airing of Storm of the Century on ABC.
-The book included photographs of the TV mini-series.
+The book included photographs of the TV miniseries.
 The book contains an introduction in which King describes the genesis of the idea as it occurred to him in late 1996.
 Beginning to write it in December 1996, he initially debated if the story should be either a novel or a screenplay.
-He described the result as a "novel for television."
+He described the result as a "novel for television".
 A hardcover edition, written as a screenplay rather than "prose", was published concurrently by the Book of the Month Club.

+Storm of the Century was filmed in Southwest Harbor, Maine and Toronto in 1998.